 Contact your doctor's office and book a follow-up appointment to discuss the test results.

-Restricted Lactose Diet (Follow for 2 days before your test)
+Restricted Sucrose Diet (Follow for 2 days before your test)

 This is not a comprehensive list.
-You should read labels to ensure products you are using do not contain lactose.
+You should read labels to ensure products you are using do not contain a high content of sucrose.

 Foods to Avoid